thewhitehouse007/jtac-uploader/README.md

 This script is designed as a single command to perform the folloing actions
 1. Collect the RSI and store it in a local file
 2. Package the /var/log/ directory into a file ready for upload
+3. Provide instructions for manually uploading file to JTAC Case
-3. Using SFTP to upload the files to the Provided Case folder at JTAC (Work in Progress)
+4. <i>Using SFTP to upload the files to the Provided Case folder at JTAC (Work in Progress)</i>

 ## Execution
 To run the script, on any Internet connected Juniper Device...